meshplay/meshplay/docs/pages/project/contributing/contributing-ui-tests.md

 • `REMOTE_PROVIDER_USER_PASSWORD` : The password associated with your account within your provider.
 • `PROVIDER_TOKEN`: You're provider token, that can be generated from your provider account

-In the case you are using Layer5 Cloud as provider, you can generate your token on [Layer5 cloud account token](https://meshery.layer5.io/security/tokens)
+In the case you are using Layer5 Cloud as provider, you can generate your token on [Layer5 cloud account token](https://meshplay.layer5.io/security/tokens)

 During the setup phase, Playwright utilizes these environment variables to log in and store credentials securely in the `playwright/.auth` directory.
 To protect sensitive data, the `.gitignore` file is configured to exclude the `.env` file and any JSON files within the `/playwright/.auth` directory from the GitHub repository.

 There are several tools to help you to working with environment variables locally for each project such as [direnv](https://github.com/direnv/direnv), it can work across multiple shell such as Bash, Powershell, Oh my zsh, Fish, etc

-## Starting up Meshery UI and Server
+## Starting up Meshplay UI and Server

-There are a few ways to set up the Meshery UI and server, but for end-to-end testing, we aim to get as close to a production environment as possible.
+There are a few ways to set up the Meshplay UI and server, but for end-to-end testing, we aim to get as close to a production environment as possible.
 We know developers might need to make some tweaks for UI and Server.
 Rebuilding the whole project can take time, and we don’t support hot reload because it’s more for development than for end-to-end testing.

-{% include alert.html type="warning" content="Some test cases required you to have kubernetes cluster and build meshery adapter as well, be aware of that.
+{% include alert.html type="warning" content="Some test cases required you to have kubernetes cluster and build meshplay adapter as well, be aware of that.
 Which is out of scope for this documentation" %}

 ### Native OS